browserengineering/book/book/accessibility.md

 a number, indicating the order of focus.
-For example, an element with `tabindex=1` on it will be focused before `tabindex=2`.^[Elements like input that are by default focusable can have `tabindex` set, but if it isn't set they will be last in the order after `tabidex` elements.]
+For example, an element with `tabindex=1` on it will be focused before `tabindex=2`.^[Elements like input that are by default focusable can have `tabindex` set, but if it isn't set they will be last in the order after `tabidex` elements, and will be ordered according to to their position in the DOM.]

 First, `is_focusable` needs to be extended accordingly: